ankittyagi140/mcp-server-directory/README.md

 ## Acknowledgements

 Special thanks to:
-- The vibrant Minecraft community for their continuous innovation
+- The vibrant MCP community for their continuous innovation
 - All contributors to the open-source libraries that power this project
 - Our dedicated users and server administrators